logangutk/EZDXF-GUI-v1/README.md

-# Salome-CADDesignTable-PlugIn
+# EZdxf GUI

-This is a plug-in for the Salome Platform Shaper module to create a design table of a CAD model with similar functionalities to SolidWorks Design Table Configurations.
+Hoping to implement this into a wxpython script for quick dimensions and model change visualization.